-Bias in workers’ compensation IME exams
+Bias in workers’ compensation IME exam and report

 As a workers’ compensation attorney, in my experience, IME doctors often demonstrate clear bias.
 In many cases, they ignore relevant sections of the law and ignore accepted conditions under the claim.
 Furthermore, it’s common to see internally inconsistent exam notes and reports.
 Interestingly, L&I still accepts the results of bad IME tests.
 Even though they are undoubtedly contrary to the law and to the facts of cases and claims.
 Personally, I’m fed up with this trend, which neither helps L&I nor work injury claimants.